urbit/docs/tutorials/hoon/nouns.md

 ### Exercise 1.2d

 Draw out a binary tree diagram for each of the following nouns.
+Try to do this without using the dojo to simplify the expressions.

 ```
 1. [[2 3] 4 [5 6 7]]